Can You Get a Divorce If You Can’t Find Your Spouse?

 Motion For Default

 In most cases, alternative forms of service don’t yield significant results.
-But again, it shows you tried.
-Once you do that, it’s finally time to move on to the next step.
+But again, it shows you tried, and that’s the important part to the court.
+Once you do that, it’s finally time to move on.

 After 30 days, if you can’t find your spouse and they fail to respond to the published summons, you can apply for a Motion and Order Allowing Judgment by Default.

-This says you did everything you could, but your spouse never materialized.
+This declares you did everything you could, but your spouse never materialized.
 By failing to respond, they are in default, and this document asks the court to grant a judgment in your favor.

-But now, even without your spouse’s direct involvement, the court is free to split up any shared resources, rule on child custody, and the like.
+Now, even without your spouse’s direct involvement, the court is free to split any shared assets, rule on custody issues, and decide on any other matters.

 Related Reading: Jurisdiction And Divorce: Where You File Does Matter